thebigsleepjoe/NecesseAmbience/README.md

-# NecesseAmbience
+# Necesse Ambience 🔊

 ## Description
-Necesse Ambience adds wind, background ambiance, animal noises, footstep sounds, and more to the game Necesse.
+This mod adds wind, background ambience, animal noises, footstep sounds, and more to the game Necesse.

 All sounds were acquired from the [Freesound Project](https://freesound.org/) and [PixaBay](https://pixabay.com/).
 The exceptions to this are listed below in the Attributions section.